Friday, August 8, 2008

 Paleis Het Loo National Museum

-Exotic statues and decadent water fountains are placed within the geometric grid of patterns through out the gardens.
-There is a variety of fall plants still blooming flowers and we feel refreshed walking around in the cooler air with filtered sunshine.
-I feel like a gazillion bucks walking about the palace and just for the price of admission!
-There is a pastry lunch spot at the back of the palace but we packed our own B&B breakfast leftovers and just enjoyed being outside on this day!
+I feel like a million bucks exploring the palace, especially since it was just the price of admission!
+There is a pastry lunch spot at the back of the palace, but we packed our own breakfast leftovers and enjoyed being outside on this beautiful day.

 Paleis Het Loo National Museum